3kW Solar system: Prices output and savings

 Payback on the extra 2kW

-If we assume that you receive a feed-in tariff of 11c, it will only take 5 years to pay back the additional 2kWs, assuming that all of it is exported back to the grid.
+If we assume that you receive a feed-in tariff of 11c, it will only take just over 4 years to pay back the additional 2kWs, assuming that all of it is exported back to the grid.
 If you use some of the solar panel output from the additional 2kWs to power your electricity needs, the payback period will be even faster.